What Can You Do to Prevent Employee Fraud?

 The best way to deal with employee theft is to keep it from happening in the first place.
 Doing so requires implementing sound internal controls, including:

 Risk assessment.
-Examine your practice’s policies, procedures and processes for any faults in the system for protecting integrity and ethics.
-Conduct a risk assessment every two years or whenever there’s a major system change (such as a new electronic health record [EHR]) or personnel change (such as a new billing clerk).
+Examine your policies, procedures and processes for any faults in the system for protecting integrity and ethics.
+Conduct a risk assessment every two years or whenever there’s a major system change.

 What should you look for?